picocms/Pico/upgrade.md

 A potential source of problems for users with custom themes is the removal of `{% raw %}{{ page.content }}{% endraw %}` and `{% raw %}{{ page.excerpt }}{% endraw %}`.
 As long as you use old plugins, the newly introduced `PicoDeprecated` plugin ensures the further availability of these variables.
 However, this plugin won't get enabled when all of your plugins were updated to Pico 1.0.
 Furthermore we will drop the auto provision of `{% raw %}{{ page.content }}{% endraw %}` and `{% raw %}{{ page.excerpt }}{% endraw %}` with Pico 1.1.
 If you're using one of these variables in your theme, we highly recommend you to take the steps described in the ["Drop of `{% raw %}{{ page.content }}{% endraw %}`"](#drop-of--pagecontent--and-the-new-picoparsepagescontent-plugin) and ["Drop of `{% raw %}{{ page.excerpt }}{% endraw %}`" sections](#drop-of--pageexcerpt--and-the-new-picoexcerpt-plugin) below.

+Besides the bigger new features (and there implications regarding a upgrade) explained below, Pico also introduces a vast number of smaller improvements and changes.
+* Sorting pages now works as expected, even sorting by Date works just fine now.
+With alphabetical order, index files (e.g. `sub/index.md`) are now always placed before their sub pages (e.g. `sub/foo.md`).
+You should ensure that your pages are still sorted as desired.
+* Paths (e.g. `$config['content_dir']` in your `config/config.php`) are now always interpreted to be relative to Picos root dir.
+Make sure your paths are still correct!
+* You can now use the YAML Front Matter syntax in Markdown files to enclose meta headers (`--- ... ---`) instead of C-style block comments (`/* ... */`).
+Make sure that your meta headers start on the first line of the file, otherwise they will be ignored!
+* Meta headers are now parsed by the [YAML component][SymfonyYAML] of the [Symfony project][Symfony] and it isn't necessary to register new headers during the `onMetaHeaders` event anymore.
+The implicit availability of headers is supposed to be used by users and *pure* theme designers only.
+Therefore you can remove plugins whose only objective is to make custom Meta headers available.

 ### Routing system

 You are not required to update your internal links to meet the new routing system requirements, as long as you keep URL rewriting enabled.
 Anyway, if you want to keep the option open to disable URL rewriting later, you should do it.